 This page contains information about the litter, the parents, and general information to help you care for your new puppy.

-Litter: The puppies were born on 4 February 2021 from 5:15 AM to 7:30 AM.
-There are 3 males and 5 females and all were born healthy.
-I will begin weaning them at 3 weeks of age.
-When they are 8 weeks old and ready for pickup on April 1st, they will be fully weaned and will have been eating Puppy Chow Healthy Start Nutrition Chicken and Rice Dry Dog food.
+Litter: The puppies were born on 26 January 2022 from 6:15 PM to 10:15 PM.
+There are 4 males and 3 females and all were born healthy.
+I begin weaning them at 3 weeks of age.
+When they are 8 weeks old and ready for pickup on March 23rd, they will be fully weaned and will have been eating Puppy Chow Healthy Start Nutrition Chicken and Rice Dry Dog food.

 Dam: Willow is what is referred to as an English Cream.
 English Cream is not a breed, rather it is a Golden Retriever that is cream colored but is described in AKC paperwork as “light golden”.
 I purchased her from a breeder near Johnstown, Pennsylvania.

 Sire: Tucker is a light golden colored Golden Retriever I purchased from a breeder near Frederick, Maryland.
 He is also very good with people, and for a male dog he’s unusually careful around small children (to not accidentally knock them over).